The Greedy Spanner is Existentially Optimal: The Basic Optimality Proof

 \end{proof}

 As the family of weighted graphs is closed under edge removal, we can apply \theoremref{thm:main} on it.
-Hence the greedy spanner for general graphs has size and lightness at least as good as in \theoremref{thm:CW16}. \begin{corollary} For every weighted graph $G=(V,E,w)$ on $n$ vertices and $m$ edges and parameters $k\ge 1$ and $0<\epsilon<1$, the greedy $(2k-1)\cdot(1+\epsilon)$-spanner has $O(n^{1+1/k})$ edges and lightness $O(n^{1/k} (1/\eps)^{3+2/k})$.
+Hence the greedy spanner for general graphs has size and lightness at least as good as in \theoremref{thm:CW18}. \begin{corollary} For every weighted graph $G=(V,E,w)$ on $n$ vertices and $m$ edges and parameters $k\ge 1$ and $0<\epsilon<1$, the greedy $(2k-1)\cdot(1+\epsilon)$-spanner has $O(n^{1+1/k})$ edges and lightness $O(n^{1/k} (1/\eps)^{3+2/k})$.
 (A naive implementation of the greedy algorithm requires $O(m n^{1+1/k})$ time.) \end{corollary}

-In \cite{BFN16} it was proved that for any parameter $0<\delta<1$ and any stretch parameter $t = t(n)$, if every $n$-vertex weighted graph admits a $t$-spanner with at most $m(n,t)$ edges and lightness at most $l(n,t)$, then for every such graph there also exists a $t/\delta$-spanner with at most $m(n,t)$ edges and lightness at most $1+\delta\cdot l(n,t)$.\footnote{This reduction appears in the full version of \cite{BFN16}, which is currently available via \url{http://www.cs.bgu.ac.il/~arnoldf/BFN16.pdf}.} Applying \theoremref{thm:main} again, we derive the following result. \begin{corollary} For every weighted $n$-vertex graph $G = (V,E,w)$ and parameter $0<\delta<1$, the greedy $O(\log n/\delta)$-spanner has $O(n)$ edges and lightness at most $1+\delta$. \end{corollary}
+In \cite{BFN19} it was proved that for any parameter $0<\delta<1$ and any stretch parameter $t = t(n)$, if every $n$-vertex weighted graph admits a $t$-spanner with at most $m(n,t)$ edges and lightness at most $l(n,t)$, then for every such graph there also exists a $t/\delta$-spanner with at most $m(n,t)$ edges and lightness at most $1+\delta\cdot l(n,t)$.
+Applying \theoremref{thm:main} again, we derive the following result. \begin{corollary} For every weighted $n$-vertex graph $G = (V,E,w)$ and parameter $0<\delta<1$, the greedy $O(\log n/\delta)$-spanner has $O(n)$ edges and lightness at most $1+\delta$. \end{corollary}

 As mentioned in the introduction, a plethora of graph families that are closed under edge removal were studied extensively in the spanner literature.
 This includes the families of planar graphs, bounded genus graphs, bounded treewidth graphs, graphs excluding fixed minors, and more.
 For all these graph families, \theoremref{thm:main} shows that the greedy spanner is existentially optimal.